Using client/server encryption

 This topic includes the following:

-The xfServer encryption feature enables you to encrypt the transfer of sensitive data across a network. xfServer interfaces with a third‑party library, OpenSSL, to provide SSL support for secure data transport between client and server.
+The xfServer encryption feature enables you to encrypt sensitive data as it is transferred across a network. xfServer interfaces with a third-party library, OpenSSL, to provide SSL support for secure data transport between client and server.

 To use encryption, the server and all clients must be version 9.3 or higher.
 To be able to specify the protocol version (-scl option), the server and all clients must be version 10.3.1b or higher.

-Although master encryption is inherently more secure, slave encryption affords better performance.
-As an alternative to slave encryption, you may want to consider having two xfServer services—one that uses master encryption for secure communication and a second one for non‑secure communication.
+Prior to version 11, xfServer offered two levels of encryption—slave and master.
+As of version 11, only master is offered.
+As an alternative to slave encryption, you may want to consider having two xfServer services—one that uses encryption for secure communication and a second one for non-secure communication.

-To implement encryption, you must start rsynd with the ‑encrypt option (/ENCRYPT on OpenVMS) or by selecting the Enable encryption option in the Synergy Configuration Program on Windows.
-You also specify a certificate file, the cipher level, and the security compliance level (i.e., protocol).
-The three cipher options (high, medium, low) map to specific cipher suites and protocols, which vary by OpenSSL version.
+To implement encryption, you must start rsynd with the -encrypt option (/ENCRYPT on OpenVMS) or by selecting the Enable encryption option in the Synergy Configuration Program on Windows.
+You can also, optionally, specify a certificate file and the security compliance level (i.e., protocol).
 See Setting up the server and client machines for encryption.

-If you see the error “Cannot load random state”, it means there is not enough random data on the system to seed cryptographic algorithms.
-To correct this, you must define the SYNSSL_RAND environment variable on either the client or the server (depending on where the error occurred) to point to a file that can be used to gather random data.
+If you get the error “Cannot load random state,” it means there is not enough random data on the system to seed cryptographic algorithms.
+To correct this, define the SYNSSL_RAND environment variable on either the client or the server (depending on where the error occurred) to point to a file that can be used to gather random data.

 The network encryption flag applies to all remote access from a Synergy application.
 This means that attempting to access the file via a network path specification (e.g., a mapped drive on Windows) will generate the error $ERR_NETCRYPT.
 There is no prohibition to accessing the file locally.